Tranquil Rest: A Bengal Tiger Napping by the Pond in Panna

 Challenges and Lessons from Panna’s Conservation Model

-- Stronger Anti-Poaching Measures – Intensive patrolling and better law enforcement reduced poaching incidents significantly.
+• Stronger Anti-Poaching Measures – Intensive patrolling and better law enforcement has helped in reducing the number of poaching incidents significantly.

-- Habitat Protection – Sustainable forest management ensured a healthy prey base and a thriving ecosystem.
+• Habitat Protection – Sustainable Forest management has helped in ensuring that there is a healthy prey base and a thriving ecosystem.

-- Community Involvement – Educating local communities about conservation benefits helped reduce human-tiger conflicts.
+• Community Involvement – Educating local communities about conservation benefits has helped in reducing the number of human-tiger conflicts in the Panna region

 The Role of Climate Change in Conservation Efforts

-While Panna has triumphed over poaching, climate change poses a new challenge for tiger conservation.
-Rising temperatures, erratic monsoons, and habitat fragmentation threaten India’s tiger landscapes.
+While Panna has triumphed over poaching, climate change still poses a new challenge for tiger conservation.
+Rising temperatures, erratic monsoons, and habitat fragmentation keep on threatening India’s tiger landscapes.
 Our in-depth analysis of how climate change affects wildlife safaris and conservation highlights the urgency of proactive measures to mitigate these impacts.

 Panna Today: A Testament to India’s Conservation Efforts